 If I’m a senior, is it too late to take the SAT or ACT?

 More than anything, you need to know what your college(s) of choice’s application deadlines are.
 Let’s say you’re a high school senior, and it’s January.
 In this case, you would have missed over 40 application deadlines to colleges including Cal Poly, UCLA, Berkeley, and UC Davis!

-College Simply lists the deadline for every college application 2016-17.
+College Simply lists the deadline for every college admissions so you better check their page.

 - SAT score release can be up to 2 or more weeks after the exam.

 - ACT score release can be up to 8 weeks after the exam!